imahungrypanda/PandaNote/docs/bugs.md

 ***
 #### Not rendering errors when trying to login or signup
 **Issue:** When trying to login or signup with in correct credentials no errors were being rendered.
 **Correction:** Working my way backwards through the redux cycle I found that in the session reducer I was not correctly setting the errors.
 I needed to get the responseJSON from the errors.

+***
+#### Header elements did not want to stay in the header box
+**Issue:** Elements in the header were jumping out of the div that was containing them.
+**Correction:** I gave every tag it's own class name then used display flex on the containing box.
+Everything worked after that.